joetimmerman/mlb_stats/README.md

 ### Schema_DDL.sql
 As the name implies, this file contains the DDL for all the main tables for the database.

-### get_fip.sql
+### adv_pitching_stats.sql
-This file can be run to return the fip for each playerID and year found.
+This file can be run to return advanced pitching stats by playerID and year.
+Currently supports the following stats:
-Notes:
-	- fip will not be accurate if the player has not played many games.
-	- file is only configured to run 2012-2017 data
-		- ref table with fip constants to follow
+* FIP
+* WHIP
+* BABIP
+* xFIP
+* K rate
+* BB rate
+* HR/FB

+The FIP measures include calculations for cFIP.

 ## Python:
 This folder contains all Python scripts.